Gabriel Macht

 Gabriel Swann Macht (born January 22, 1972) is an American actor, known for his role as Harvey Specter in the USA Network series Suits (2011–2019).

 Early life

 Macht was born in the Bronx, New York City.
 He is the son of Suzanne Victoria Pulier, a museum curator and archivist, and actor Stephen Macht.
 He has three siblings: Jesse, a musician (who appeared on The Next Great American Band); Ari Serbin; and Julie.
 His family is Jewish.
 Macht was raised in California from the age of five.

 After graduating from Beverly Hills High School, he attended Carnegie Mellon College of Fine Arts, where he graduated in 1994.
-During his time at Carnegie Mellon, he became a member of Delta Upsilon fraternity.
+During his time at Carnegie Mellon, he became a member of the Delta Upsilon fraternity.

 Career

 Macht was nominated for the Best Young Motion Picture Actor Award after playing his first role at age 8 in the film Why Would I Lie? under the stage name Gabriel Swann.

 He has appeared in many film and television roles including A Love Song for Bobby Long, The Good Shepherd, Because I Said So, The Recruit, and Archangel.
 For the 2001 film Behind Enemy Lines, Macht spent a week at sea filming on the flight deck, corridors, and hangar bay #3 of the USS Carl Vinson.
 Macht played the title role in Frank Miller's 2008 adaptation of Will Eisner's comic creation The Spirit.
 Although the film was a failure upon theatrical release, the film and Macht gained a cult following.

 In July 2010, it was announced that Macht had signed on to star in the USA Network legal drama series Suits, which was known under the working title A Legal Mind.
 The series ran for nine seasons and 134 episodes, with Macht appearing in all of them.
 Macht began receiving co-producer credit during season 3.

 In 2014, 2015, 2016, and 2019, his father, Stephen Macht, guest-starred with him as Henry Gerard, an ethics professor from Harvard University.

 Gabriel had a recurring role in Suits LA, a 2025 spin-off of Suits.